djarecka/presentation_testing/presentation.md

 ```bash
 assert Expression[, Arguments]
 ```
-- Python evaluate the Expression to either True or False
+- Python evaluates the Expression to either True or False

 - if the Expression is false, `assert` returns an `AssertionError`